lore-blog/lore-blog.github.io/_posts/2019-10-31-learn-new-skill.md

 ![learn-new-skill](/assets/images/articles/new-skill1.jpg){:class="img-center"}

-According to *Fuelling India’s Skill Revolution*, a report by Accenture, over 3 million graduates and post-graduates enter the Indian workforce annually.
+According to _Fuelling India’s Skill Revolution_, a report by Accenture, over 3 million graduates and post-graduates enter the Indian workforce annually.
 While this is a healthy number, the ground reality is that Indian youth lack the necessary skills to kick-start, maintain or grow in their careers, Leading to chronic un- or under-employability.
-The skill gap also poses a major GDP growth risk of US$1.97 trillion over the next decade.
+The skill gap also poses a major GDP growth risk of US\$1.97 trillion over the next decade.

 If all this economic uncertainty can be caused by the setback of a skill gap, we need to find new ways to work on the current skills and build new ones.
 Wouldn’t it be great if we knew not only how to learn a new skill but also continue to benefit from it through regular fine-tuning?
 Read on for tips on how to master skills, boost your productivity and up your employability quotient.

 **Begin with – Learning**